XAI-ANITI/ethik/README.md

 Currently, `ethik` can be used for:

 1. Detecting model bias with respect to one or more (protected) attributes.
-2. Identifying causes for why the model performs poorly on certain inputs.
+2. Identifying causes for why a model performs poorly on certain inputs.
-3. Visualizing regions of an image influence a model's predictions.
+3. Visualizing regions of an image that influence a model's predictions.

+We have more plans for the future.

 ## Installation